gummyworm/monster/README.md

 Anonymous labels take up no space for the label names, only address.
 Using them is much more efficient than labels, and so this should be done for short branches that don't require much description.
-Using too many labels, in the extreme case, can push your program over the symbol limit (256).
+Using too many labels, in the extreme case, can push your program over the symbol limit.

+#### Keep control within the debugger
+You will be warned when transferring control out of the debugger, so try to heed this.
+If the CPU encounters a JAM instruction there is no way to recover.
+When stepping or tracing, the debugger will take care to ensure that no JAMs are executed.

 ---